 A course of study for the M IDST degree includes:

 Coursework: Relevant courses are selected from those offered by IDST and in the graduate programs and faculties across the university.
-Coursework normally includes six graduate courses, two of which may be independent study/directed reading courses with a maximum of two courses taken at another university.
+Coursework normally includes five graduate courses, two of which may be independent study/directed reading courses with a maximum of two courses taken at another university.

 Research Proposal: The proposal outlines the research question, relevant literature, methodology, and research design of the proposed study.
 An oral presentation of the proposal is also required.
 The Supervisor and Interdisciplinary Advisory Committee must approve the proposal and oral examination, and Ethics approval (if appropriate) must be obtained before the research can proceed.